vippsas/vipps-solutions/static-qr-at-pos/README.md

 ![User scans QR.
 Merchant gets ID and sends payment.
 User pays and gets receipt.](images/static_qr_at_pos.png)

-### Step 1: Generate a static QR code
+### Step 1: Generate a callback QR code

-Generate a static QR code linking to your company landing page.
+Generate a callback QR code linking to your company landing page.
 Print and place the QR code at your cash register or Point of Sale (POS).